top of page

 • Media kit (brand story, imagery, FAQs, links)

-Why this matters: When the story is packaged properly, confidence goes up — and friction goes down.
+Why This Matters: When the story is packaged properly, confidence goes up, and friction goes down.

+PR isn’t just about asking for coverage.
 National and metro media rarely covers “new business launches” unless there’s a hook.

 So we create 3–5 media angles that are:

-• timely
+• Timely

-• useful
+• Useful

-• human
+• Human

-• aligned to the founder’s leadership lane
+• Aligned to the founder’s leadership lane

-Examples of angles (category-agnostic):
+Examples of Angles (Category-Agnostic):

-• Trend angle: what’s changing in culture/consumer behaviour and why this brand matters now
+• Trend Angle: What’s changing in culture/consumer behaviour and why this brand matters now.

-• Problem/solution angle: a clear gap this offer solves
+• Problem/Solution Angle: A clear gap this offer solves.

-• Founder POV angle: what the founder believes that the industry isn’t saying out loud
+• Founder POV Angle: What the founder believes that the industry isn’t saying out loud.

-• Community angle: who it serves and why that matters
+• Community Angle: Who it serves and why that matters.

-Behind the scenes: We’re not chasing coverage.
+Behind the Scenes: We’re not chasing coverage.
 We’re building relevance.

-Phase 4: The Visibility Stack (where content, PR and partnerships work together)
+Phase 4: The Visibility Stack

-This is the CARA PR difference: we don’t rely on one channel to do all the heavy lifting.
+This is where content, PR, and partnerships work together.
+At CARA PR, we don’t rely on one channel to do all the heavy lifting.
+We build a visibility stack, so momentum compounds.

-• PR pitching (earned media outreach to aligned outlets, producers, podcasts and platforms)
+• PR Pitching: Earned media outreach to aligned outlets, producers, podcasts, and platforms.

-• Partnership strategy (aligned collaborators, communities, venues, stockists or referral partners depending on the offer)
+• Partnership Strategy: Aligned collaborators, communities, venues, stockists, or referral partners depending on the offer.

 Result: The brand doesn’t just “launch.”
 It lands.